Jordan Phillips

-Jordan Phillips (born September 21, 1992) is an American football defensive tackle who is a free agent.
-He played college football at Oklahoma.
+Jordan Phillips (born September 21, 1992) is an American professional football defensive tackle for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was selected by the Miami Dolphins in the second round of the 2015 NFL draft.
+He has played for the Arizona Cardinals, New York Giants, Dallas Cowboys, and three separate stints with the Buffalo Bills.

-Early years
+Early life

 Phillips attended Circle High School in Towanda, Kansas, where he played high school football.
 He was rated by Scout.com as a five-star recruit and Rivals.com as a four-star.
 He committed to the University of Oklahoma to play college football.

 College career

 Phillips played at Oklahoma from 2011 to 2014.
 As a freshman in 2011, he was redshirted.
 As a redshirt freshman in 2012, he appeared in 12 games, recording 12 tackles.
 Phillips played in only four games his sophomore season in 2013 due to a back injury.
 He had seven tackles and 1.5 sacks before the injury.
 Phillips returned from the injury in 2014.
 He finished the year with 31 tackles and two sacks.

-After his junior season, Phillips entered the 2015 NFL Draft.
+After his junior season, Phillips entered the 2015 NFL draft.